octo-woapi/cookbook/recipes/create-with-id-already-known.md

 < 201 Created
 ```

 The syntax is the same as for a complete update: `PUT` kind of perform an upsert on the resource.

+In the case of a creation, the [201 Status Code](https://developer.mozilla.org/fr/docs/Web/HTTP/Status/201) is expected.

 ## Resources